awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 1. When you're finished, choose **Create**\.
 Next, choose **Close** on the confirmation page\.

-1. To ensure that the second private subnet that you created uses the same route table as the first private subnet, choose **VPC Dashboard**, choose **Subnets**, and then choose the first private subnet that you created for the VPC, `Tutorial private 1`\.
+1. To ensure that the second private subnet that you created uses the same route table as the first private subnet, complete the following steps:

+   1. Choose **VPC Dashboard**, choose **Subnets**, and then choose the first private subnet that you created for the VPC, `Tutorial private 1`\.

    1. Below the list of subnets, choose the **Route Table** tab, and note the value for **Route Table**—for example: `rtb-98b613fd`\.

    1. In the list of subnets, deselect the first private subnet\.

    1. In the list of subnets, choose the second private subnet `Tutorial private 2`, and choose the **Route Table** tab\.

    1. If the current route table is not the same as the route table for the first private subnet, choose **Edit route table association**\.
 For **Route Table ID**, choose the route table that you noted earlier—for example: `rtb-98b613fd`\.
 Next, to save your selection, choose **Save**\.

 ## Create a VPC Security Group for a Public Web Server<a name="CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2"></a>